BobatBH/BoggleInterviewQuestion/README.md

 The materials provided are:
 - Source code to the scaffolding
-- A `dictionary.txt` file that the scaffold uses to create the dictionary data
+- A `dictionary` file (could be .txt or .json depending on the language) that the scaffold uses to create the dictionary data
 - Xcode project so you can see the structure etc. and for you to try to solve it if you want
 - This Readme that describes the challenge
 - A [separate document for interviewers](INTERVIEWERS.md) that provides a detailed discussion of the problem along with follow-up discussion points and exercises (separate from the Readme so as to not spoil the solution)

 # Planned Changes
-Currently, the source code is only in C, but it is my plan to add other languages.
+Currently, the source code is in C and Objective-C, but it is my plan to add other languages.
 If you have a desire, you can provide the materials in your favorite language in a pull request so they can be included.
 (And thank you!)

 ------
 This repo was created by Bob Koon on Feb.
 24, 2018.